-Building L, which was similarly planned in 1938 and built in 1948, differed from the other two buildings in that it was redesigned at the time of construction, and did not follow the original design as envisioned in 1938 by Taylor & Tayor.
+Building L, which was similarly planned in 1938 and built in 1948, differed from the other two buildings in that it was redesigned at the time of construction, and did not follow the original footprint as envisioned in 1938.
 For this reason, Building L more closely reflects a post-war design aesthetic than the other two buildings.

-115 "Open Type School Near Aircraft Factory," Architect and Engineer, August 1943: 33-36.
+^{115 &}quot;Open Type School Near Aircraft Factory," Architect and Engineer, August 1943: 33-36.
 116 "Santa Monica School Improvements Due," Los Angeles Times, November 6, 1940, 36.